Vaccine target to fall short by 25,000 this week, HSE says

 He also acknowledged there are co-ordination issues around Pfizer which is being rolled out to the over-70s.

-There were corrections and clarifications around what general practitioners (GPs) had ordered and what was delivered.
+There were corrections and clarifications around what GPs had ordered and what was delivered.

 He said between 20-25 GP practices had difficulties with supplies of the Pfizer vaccine this week.